-Next part was using the right two doorways to effect the 7-point turn.
+Next part was using the right two doorways and basement window, to effect the 7-point turn.

 Then with Michael’s help, pulled the bike backwards, up the steep alley, the final few metres.
 Then I replaced the RHS pannier, and moved the bike up against the wall.